sorbaathens/academic-website/content/photos/index.md

   image: "trail_care_crew_cover.png"
 ---

-Sorry, these are all out of order because the file names were randomly asigned when exported from the old site.
-We'll fix it soon and add newer photos.
+These are all out of order because the file names were randomly assigned when exported from the old site.
+We'll fix that soon and add newer photos.

 {{< gallery album="gallery" >}}